numenta/nupic-legacy/news/_posts/2013-07-09-predicting-movement-with-ir-sensors.md

 Special shout out to:
 * [Ian](http://nupic.markmail.org/search/?q=from%3Aidanforth%40embodiedai.com), for lending me your parts and helping me refine my project!
-* [Matt](http://nupic.markmail.org/search/from:matt%40numenta.org), you're tireless work in the community is awesome man.
+* [Matt](http://nupic.markmail.org/search/from:matt%40numenta.org), your tireless work in the community is awesome man.
 Do you not sleep?
 * [Jeff](http://nupic.markmail.org/search/from:jhawkins%40numenta.org), your efforts continue to inspire!
-Thank you, for opening this project to the community.
+Thank you for opening this project to the community.
 * [Subutai](http://nupic.markmail.org/search/from:subutai%40numenta.org), for your conversations and explanations.
-* [Scott](http://nupic.markmail.org/search/from:scott%40numenta.org), I'm not sure many of our projects would have gotten off the grown without your help and quick production of simple examples.
+* [Scott](http://nupic.markmail.org/search/from:scott%40numenta.org), I'm not sure many of our projects would have gotten off the ground without your help and quick production of simple examples.
 * Office Management Staff, for keeping us alive and making everyone feel at home!
 * Pete, for not laughing at my lame html and javascript skills while simultaneously making my web console not suck.
 * Winfried, for the fascinating discussions.
 I'm nerding out on the implications of your work!